-- A Viewer File, which is an iXBRL file with a viewer embedded.
-This makes it openable with a standard web browser.
-You can find out how to generate a viewer file here
+- The Viewer File, which is an iXBRL file with a viewer embedded.
+This way the reader can look into the ESEF Report using a standard web browser.
+You can find out how to generate the Viewer File here

-- A Fact List, which is a list of every single XBRL element used within your report.
+- The Facts List, which is a list of every single XBRL element used within your report.
 You can find out how to generate a fact list here

-- An Extension List, which is a list detailing which extensions are used within your report as well as how they are anchored.
-You can find out how to generate an extension list here
+- The Extensions List, which lists all extensions used within your report as well as how they are anchored to standard elements in the taxonomy.
+You can find out how to generate an Extensions List here